schmittjoh/serializer/README.md

 Differences between the 1.x and 2.x series can be found in the [CANGELOG][CANGELOG].

+If you are submitting a pull request, until the 2.0 is not released submit it targeting the 1.x branch.
+Accepted pull request will be ported to the 2.0 release when possible.

 ## Introduction

 This library allows you to (de-)serialize data of any complexity.
 Currently, it supports XML and JSON.